OctopusDeploy/blog/blog/2021-07/importing-a-deployable-tutorial/importing-a-deployable-tutorial.md

  - Configuration as Code
 ---

 Setting up your first deployment can be a challenging process.
-There are new systems and many configurations that need to be set up.
-It can easily become overwhelming for first time users.
-This blog post is aimed at guiding you through this and reducing the difficulty in setting up your first project.
-We will do this by utilizing a new feature in Octopus Deploy 2021.1 named Project Bento.
+There are new systems and many configurations to set.
+It can become overwhelming for first-time users.
+This blog post will guide you through this and reduce the difficulty in setting up your first project.
+You will do this by utilizing a new feature in Octopus Deploy 2021.1 named Project Bento.

-Project Bento is an import/export feature for projects that will automatically import many of the configurations needed to get a deployment working.
+Project Bento is an import/export feature for projects that will import many configurations to get a deployment working.
 You will use a previously exported project and deploy a sample application to an Azure web application.
 This application will be visible to you and sharable with your company.
 The only prerequisite is a running Octopus Deploy instance, either in Octopus Cloud or self-hosted.

 These are the steps in Octopus Deploy to deploy the web application: